th0r0nd0r/coding-practice/notes/data_structures/n-ary_trees.md

 # N-ary Trees
-- pretty sure you pronounc it *en-airy*, not *en-areee*, like binary but with n instead of bi
+- pretty sure you pronounce it *en-airy*, not *en-areee*, like binary but with n instead of bi

 ### What are They?
 - rooted trees where each node can have no more than n children